 If you are looking for picturesque towns and villages, or for crazy nightlife, Evia might not be your best bet.
 However, it’s a really authentic, relaxed place to spend a few days by the beach.

-Looking at the map of Evia, you will notice that there is a bay separating Evia from the mainland.
-This is the best place to go swimming, especially if you have a family.
+Looking at Google Maps of Evia, you will notice that there is a bay separating Evia from the mainland.
+The western coast of Evia is better for swimming, especially if you have a family.
 The beaches on the Aegean Sea they can get very exposed to the winds.

 If you want to experience Evia, it’s best to rent a car.
 Many people have heard that they should avoid driving in Greece.
-As I’m Greek, I loved driving around the winding mountain roads of around Evia!
+As I’m Greek, I loved driving around the winding mountain roads in Evia!

 8. Crete in Greece